 The Swiss Data Protection Act (DPA) applies to and restricts the processing of personal data.
 Provided that it allows for identification, data relating to both private persons and legal entities (data subjects) are covered by the term personal data.

 Various general principles must always be adhered to when processing personal data.
-For instance, in some cases, the data subject must at least implicitly agree to such processing and therefore be informed or otherwise be aware of the data being collected and processed as well as of such activities' purpose.
+For instance, in some cases, the data subject must at least implicitly agree to such processing, and therefore be informed or otherwise be aware of the data being collected and processed as well as of such activities' purpose.
 Any processing must ensure data accuracy, be made in good faith and not be excessive.
-In addition, adequate technical and organisational protection measures are required to prevent unauthorised access to the data.
+In addition, adequate technical and organisational protection measures are required to prevent unauthorised access to data.

 Particular restrictions apply to the international transfer of personal data.
 A transfer from Switzerland to countries with a level of data protection that is deemed inadequate such as, for example, the United States, is only possible if criteria for one of the exceptions provided for in the DPA are met.
-An exception may include the specific consent of the data subject, the implementation of contractual clauses ensuring that data protection is safeguarded, overriding public interest or the necessity with regard to the exercise or enforcement of legal claims before courts.
+An exception may include the specific consent of the data subject, the implementation of contractual clauses ensuring that data protection is safeguarded, overriding public interest or a necessity with regard to the exercise or enforcement of legal claims before courts.
 Data transfers within the same group of companies (i.e., from a Swiss affiliate to a foreign affiliate) are correspondingly restricted in that they require implementation of specific data protection rules.
 EU countries are considered to have an adequate level of data protection, so disclosure is not further limited than data transferred within Switzerland.

-In practice, although not Swiss law, compliance with the GDPR in data protection matters will be important for Swiss domiciled entities with a nexus to Europe.
+In practice, although not Swiss law, compliance with the GDPR in data protection matters will be important for Swiss-domiciled entities with a nexus to Europe.

 Documents and the protection of privilege

-Pursuant to Article 321 of the Swiss Criminal Code and Article 13 of the Federal Lawyer's Act any lawyer admitted to the Bar (or otherwise authorised by law to represent clients before the courts) and who works in independent practice is subject to a duty of professional secrecy.
+Pursuant to Article 321 of the Swiss Criminal Code and Article 13 of the Federal Lawyer's Act, any lawyer admitted to the Bar (or otherwise authorised by law to represent clients before the courts) and who works in independent practice is subject to a duty of professional secrecy.
 A lawyer subject to professional secrecy obligations may (or normally must) invoke legal privilege when it comes to the giving of testimony or the production of documents falling within the scope of the professional secrecy obligations.